Ccastillo92/academic-kickstart1/content/authors/admin/_index.md

     url: https://www.newschool.edu/nssr/economics/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include the history of neoliberalism, income inequality, and the economics of precarious work.

 # Interests to show in About widget
 interests: